atomicwire/orchestra-examples/basic-examples/04-documentation/README.md

 }
 ```

-Only `pdf` is enabled by default, if you wish to generate `epub` too, enable the `epub` extension. e.g.
+Support for Portable Document Format (PDF) is enabled by default.
+To also enable support for the Electronic Publication (EPUB) format, add the `epub` extension.

 ```groovy
 orchestra {